Week in Review

 IN THE NEWS

-• The U.S. Supreme Court granted a stay order permitting Virginia to remove voters from voter logs that did not affirmatively denote that they were a citizen.
+• The U.S. Supreme Court granted a stay order permitting Virginia to remove voters from voter logs who did not affirmatively denote that they were citizens.
 The U.S. District Court for the Eastern District of Virginia originally blocked the program after the United States and public interest groups, including the Virginia Coalition for Immigrant Rights, brought suit.
 The district court order also required the defendants to restore registrants removed under the Virginia program, subject to certain limitations.
-Virginia Governor Glenn Youngkin called the Supreme Court decision “a victory for common sense and election fairness” while Project Democracy noted that “the program removes eligible voters” and that the state “has not presented any evidence of noncitizens participating in elections.”
-Justices Sonia Sotomayor, Elena Kagan, and Ketanji Brown-Jackson voted to deny the stay application.
+Virginia Governor Glenn Youngkin called the Supreme Court decision “a victory for common sense and election fairness,” while Project Democracy noted that “the program removes eligible voters” and that the state “has not presented any evidence of noncitizens participating in elections.”
+Justices Sonia Sotomayor, Elena Kagan, and Ketanji Brown Jackson voted to deny the stay application.

 • The Republican National Committee (RNC) and the Republican Party of Pennsylvania asked the U.S. Supreme Court to block the Pennsylvania Supreme Court’s decision to count provisional ballots from voters whose mail-in ballots were rejected due to errors.
 The RNC argued that the decision was unconstitutional because it “usurped” the state legislature’s “power to regulate federal elections” by changing rules so close to the 2024 presidential election.
 The two voters from the initial lawsuit, represented by the American Civil Liberties Union of Pennsylvania and others, countered that the guidance to count provisional ballots from failed mail-in voters was issued years ago.
 They also argued that the Supreme Court has no jurisdiction over “a question purely of state law.”
 The Pennsylvania Democratic Party contended that the RNC lacks standing to sue because “this case arose out of a Democratic primary.”
 The RNC asked for a ruling by Friday, only four days before the election.